dtcooper/jewpizza/README.md

 #### Faster Start Time (SSL Certificate Generation)

-The entropy daemon [haveged](https://www.issihosts.com/haveged/) is a nice-to-have to provide your system with randomness to speed up SSL certificate generation.
+The entropy daemon [haveged][haveged-url] is a nice-to-have to provide your system with randomness to speed up SSL certificate generation.
 On Debian/Ubuntu, it can be installed via the following,

 ```bash
 sudo apt-get install haveged